chettriyuvraj/quoter/README.md

     - quote: retrieve a random quote from our on-disk file

 Sub-command flags:

     - g: to specify the genre of the quote being added/retreived

+Use the -h flag for help with these

 ## General structure